Ali-Sheroz/PLGA-EE-Generalization/README.md

 This undergraduate biotechnology research project evaluates whether encapsulation efficiency in PLGA nanoparticle formulations can be predicted reliably for small-molecule drugs excluded from model training.

-> **Research question:** How accurately can machine learning predict encapsulation efficiency (EE%) in PLGA nanoparticle formulations for small-molecule drugs that were completely excluded from model training?
+> **Research question:** How accurately can machine-learning models predict encapsulation efficiency (EE%) in PLGA nanoparticle formulations for small-molecule drugs excluded from model training?

-The scientific focus is **unseen-drug generalization** rather than simply determining whether machine learning can predict encapsulation efficiency.
+The scientific focus is **unseen-drug generalization **rather than simply determining whether machine-learning models can predict encapsulation efficiency.
 The sole prediction target is **EE%**.
 Particle size, loading capacity, drug release, toxicity, efficacy, biodistribution, and clinical response are outside the scope of this study as prediction targets.

 ## Technical Stack